Beatmania IIDX 22: Pendual: Expert Mode

 To unlock the exclusive songs, the player must play the respective Secret Course a certain number of times under the difficulty the player selected for the course in order to unlock them.
 The bar would increase progressively depending on how well the player did in the course and the modifiers they selected, and if the bar is filled completely, the respective chart for the difficulty will then be unlocked for regular play.

 On certain periods, players can vote for the songs during each credit by playing the songs under the "Expert Vote" folder.
 Players can cast a vote by selecting the song (up to four in one credit).
 After the voting period ends, the four songs having the most votes would be selected and compiled into a course.

-Music

-Currently, there is a total of 107 new songs (including 2 preview songs, 2 revived songs, 6 songs with alternate Another charts and 8 songs from the console versions).
-A total of 19 songs from previous versions have been removed.